 One way to knock your events out of the park is to include an event planning questionnaire as part of your discovery process.
 By asking your clients the right questions pre-event, you can rest assured that you’ll deliver the event experience your clients are after.

 Content Snare is here to help you nail your next event.
 Sign up to access our event planning questionnaire template and save yourself lots of time prepping your own.

 What questions should I ask clients in my event planning questionnaire?

-Here are 20 questions to ask in your event survey that can be applied to weddings, graduations, corporate events, conferences, fundraisers, birthdays, networking events, and the list goes on!
+Here are 20 questions to ask in your event survey that can be applied to just about any event management process - weddings, graduations, corporate events, conferences, fundraisers, birthdays, networking events, and the list goes on!